Denali National Park in 2 days

 We absolutely love National Parks in the US and believe they are one of the greatest treasures this country has.
 We love hiking through them, exploring them for wildlife, and stopping randomly at places to admire their beauty and serenity.
 If we get a chance to visit a National Park, we wouldn't miss it.
 However, on our 9th Anniversary trip to Alaska, we were double-minded about visiting the state's most famous Denali National Park.
 Read on to know more.

 In Denali National Park, you are not allowed to drive in your private vehicle beyond 15 miles into the Park.
 The Denali Park Road, which is the only road in the Park, is 92 miles long and you have to take a bus tour to explore the Park beyond the 15-mile mark.
 Bus tours are typically 8 hours long if you plan to go till Eielson Visitor Center which is at Mile 66, 11 hours long if you plan to go till Wonder Lake which is at Mile 85 and even longer if you plan to go all the way till Kantishna at Mile 89.
 Sitting in a bus for so long didn't sound too appealing and we thought it might take away from the fun of exploring the park at your own pace.
 However, it turned out that getting onto a bus was the best idea for this Park.
 It was not only an environmental friendly option that resulted in less congestion in the Park (hey, no parking issues!) but also we now had a bus full of people and an experienced driver looking eagerly in all directions to spot wildlife while sitting higher than one would in a car.
 And the results were spectacular.
-While on the bus we saw 6 grizzly bears, 2 lynx, 2 moose, several caribou and Dall sheep.
+While on the bus we saw 6 grizzly bears, 2 lynx, several moose, caribou and Dall sheep.
 Each time someone on the bus spotted an animal, they would let out a squeal, the bus would stop, everyone is glued to their windows and would soon enough start clicking their cameras.
 This would happen almost every 30 minutes keeping the road trip pretty active.

 We boarded the 7:15 am Wonder Lake transit bus (green bus) with food, snacks and water in our backpacks as there is no food sold in the Park except at the Park Visitor Center and it was going to be a long day.
 There were several brief (10-15 minute) rest stops on the way and there were 2 major stops.
 One was at Eielson Visitor Center (40 minute stop on each way), which had the most spectacular views in the entire Park, and the other one was at Wonder Lake (20-25 minutes) which was the last stop on our tour before we turned back.

 As we were nearing the Eielson Visitor Center, we were treated with a glorious view of the namesake Mount Denali.
 What a grand view it was!
-Everyone in the bus squealed.
-It was majestic.
+Everyone in the bus squealed with joy.
+Mount Denali was majestic.
 And beautiful.
 It made its presence felt even from a distance.
 Yet our bus driver said she hasn't seen it in the last 10 days.
 And that we were so lucky to have such a good weather and view as the mountain is typically shrouded by clouds.
 The day started off cold and cloudy but the skies opened up and the sun shone as we approached the Eielson Center and we were indeed lucky that we were treated with a spectacular view of Mount Denali for the next few hours.

 At the Eielson Center, the bus stopped for about 40 minutes which allowed us to stroll around the beautiful area.
 This is our favorite stop on the bus tour.
 There were snow covered mountains, green rolling hills, valleys and streams on one side and Mount Denali on the other.
 The scenery was gorgeous everywhere you look.
 We were so glad we made the trip to Denali National Park.